Artem Zaitsev

 Published December 8, 202510 min min read

-Modern startup CTO working with development team in open office environment
+Startup CTO leading development team strategy session in modern open office environment

 Introduction